 Enjoy playing board games or card games?
 Carolina Game Tables is owned and operated by Clint & Jodi Black.
 Their tables allow you to use your dining or coffee table to store and play games.
 You can also watch Jodi's 10 minute YouTube video, useful for disinfecting tables and upholstery during the COVID-19 crisis: https://youtu.be/6OAkpcTOP8o .
 If you are interested in viewing their tables or borrowing a board game, Jodi will meet you in their showroom on Tate Blvd.
 Contact Jodi at 828-409-0959 or firstname.lastname@example.org.

-Though their dining room is closed to customers, Salsarita's is very much open for business!
-Enjoy delicious take-out meals and free delivery within 5 miles of the restaurant.
-If you do place an order, don't be surprised to see our own Marsha Gniadek delivering to your business or home!
+Salsarita's has reopened their dining room and outdoor patio to customers though some tables are closed to help ensure safe social distancing.
+Customers can dine in or enjoy delicious take-out meals as well as free delivery within 5 miles of the restaurant.
+If you do place an order, don't be surprised to see our own Marsha Gniadek delivering to your home business!
 Thank you for supporting Salsarita's and their dedicated staff!
-Call 828-304-2485 or visit their website below.
+To place an order, call 828-304-2485 or visit their website below.

 The dining room of the Olde Hickory Tap Room has reopened; guests are being seated in accordance with social distancing protocols.
 Patrons can dine inside or take advantage of outdoor seating.
 Take-out orders of any of their delicious dishes can be placed by calling 828-322-1965.
 Check out their menu on their Facebook page linked below (and be sure to Like their page)!
 When you dine there or pick up an order, look for Karen Kahill's son-in-law, John Withers, Kitchen Manager.
 Thank you for your continued support of the Tap Room and its staff.